RuiyuRayWang/ScRNAseq_smkpipe_at_Luolab/README.md

 Make a fresh installation of [`Snakemake`](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-If you dicide to use the [`Integrated Package Management`](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) feature of Snakemake, you can skip the rest of this section.
+If you decide to use the [`Integrated Package Management`](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) feature of Snakemake, you can skip the rest of this section.
 The pipeline will automatically build most of the required environment configured in the `workflow/envs/...yaml` when you activate the `--use-conda` flag.

-If you decide to build everything yourself, install the following additional packages.
+However if you decide to build everything yourself, install the following additional packages.

 ```
 umi_tools (>=1.1.2)